jordansimsmith/namesayer/README.md

 This application is developed using the Model View Controller (MVC) design pattern with JavaFX.
 Scene builder has been used to create the UI layout.

+## Target Audience
+The target user for this project is the Dean of Engineering.
+The Dean will use this application to practice students' names before the graduation ceremony.

 ## How to run
 1. Place the names database in a folder called "names/" on the same level as the jar.
 2. Run `java -jar namesayer-part03.jar` on Terminal.